doug2k1/nanogen/README.md

 ### Zero-config

-nanogen can work without a configuration file, as long as your files are organized in the following folder structure:
+Nanogen can work without a configuration file, as long as your files are organized in the following folder structure:

 ```
 /